prharms/news-query-nexis/README.md

 ## How It Works

 1. **Document Processing**: The tool scans the specified data directory for `.docx` files
-2. **Content Extraction**: Each document is parsed to extract articles and their content
+2. **Content Extraction**: Each document is parsed to extract articles and their content using natural article boundaries
+3. **Article-Based Chunking**: Documents are split at article boundaries rather than arbitrary paragraphs, preserving content coherence
-3. **Forensic Analysis**: AI operates as a forensic document examiner conducting critical legal analysis
+4. **Forensic Analysis**: AI operates as a forensic document examiner conducting critical legal analysis
-4. **Question Submission**: Your question and the combined document content are sent to Claude 4 Sonnet
+5. **Question Submission**: Your question and the combined document content are sent to Claude 4 Sonnet
-5. **Intelligent Batching**: Large documents are automatically split into manageable chunks and processed separately
+6. **Intelligent Batching**: Large documents are automatically split into manageable chunks and processed separately
-6. **Response Synthesis**: Multiple chunk responses are intelligently combined into a coherent final answer
+7. **Response Synthesis**: Multiple chunk responses are intelligently combined into a coherent final answer
-7. **Automatic Fallback**: If Claude 4 is overloaded, automatically tries Claude 3.5 Sonnet
+8. **Automatic Fallback**: If Claude 4 is overloaded, automatically tries Claude 3.5 Sonnet
-8. **Anti-Hallucination Verification**: Every claim is verified against source material before inclusion
+9. **Anti-Hallucination Verification**: Every claim is verified against source material before inclusion
-9. **Response with Citations**: Claude returns a concise answer with required citations (title, publication, date)
+10. **Response with Citations**: Claude returns a concise answer with required citations (title, publication, date)
-10. **Word Document Output**: Results are saved as professionally formatted Word documents with timestamps and technical details
+11. **Word Document Output**: Results are saved as professionally formatted Word documents with timestamps and technical details

 ## Anti-Hallucination Protocols